Marie-Aurore de Saxe: Recognition and marriages

 Official recognition of Marie-Aurore as daughter of the Marshal de Saxe by the Parlement of Paris, 15 May 1766.
 Source: Archives nationales (France).

 The Dauphine also decided Marie-Aurore's future by organising her marriage to Comte Antoine de Horn.
-(Note: Antoine de Horn, born on 8 September 1722 at Mussy-la-Ville, was allegedly an illegitimate son of Louis XV of France.)
+(Note: Antoine de Horn, born on 8 September 1722 at Mussy-la-Ville, was allegedly an illegitimate son of Louis XV.)
 In order to perform this marriage and be considered valid, her baptismal certificate had to be amended so the name of her real father appeared.
 Marie-Aurore appealed to the Parlement of Paris and on 15 May 1766, after a serious investigation, the sentence established that Marie-Aurore was the natural daughter of Maurice, comte de Saxe, Marshal of the camps and armies of France and Marie Rinteau.

 Her marriage with the Comte de Horn took place on 9 June 1766 at Paris.
 Eight months later (20 February 1767), her husband was killed in a duel at Sélestat, aged 44.
 According to her granddaughter George Sand, this union was never consummated.

 Marie-Aurore de Saxe dressed as a shepherdess, ca. 1770.

 Louis-Claude Dupin de Francueil, Marie-Aurore's second husband.

 Maria Josepha of Saxony died on 13 March 1767 at Versailles.
 Deprived of her protector, the pension that Marie-Aurore received didn't cover her expenses.
 She turned initially to Voltaire, an admirer of her father, who recommended that she approach the Countess of Choiseul, but this was unsuccessful.
 Then, Marie-Aurore returned to live with her mother, Marie Rinteau.
 On 22 October 1775 at Paris, Marie Rinteau died aged 45.
 Marie-Aurore then retired with a servant to the English convent at Fossés Saint-Victor street in Paris.